Why should you trust the information on this web page?

 If you feel mistreated as a volunteer, here is advice for volunteers on how to complain.

-There are many web sites and apps where you can find places to volunteer in your community in the USA:
+There are many web sites and apps where you can find places to volunteer in your community in the USA, and for many other countries have such web sites as well, for their local residents to volunteer.
+Here is a list volunteer centers / volunteer matching sites and apps in various countries.

 You can also look at Guidestar.org, a database of all registered nonprofit organizations in the USA; you can look up all the nonprofits in your zip code, or by other criteria (but you will have to call or email any organization that looks interesting to see if they have volunteering opportunities).